2022 Wimbledon men's singles draw, scores - Tennis

 Nadal is seeded second.

-Djokovic is in line to play No. 10 seed Jannik Sinner, a promising 20-year-old, in the quarterfinals.
+Djokovic plays No. 10 seed Jannik Sinner, a promising 20-year-old, in the quarterfinals.

 Nadal, on the other half, saw his draw open up in the first two days with the withdrawals of 2021 Wimbledon runner-up Matteo Berrettini (potential semifinal foe) and 2017 Wimbledon runner-up Marin Cilic (potential fourth round foe) and the elimination of No. 6 seed Felix Auger-Aliassime (potential quartefinal foe).